-Depending on the product and application rates, crabgrass pre-emergents can last between 2-3 months at low rates, to upwards of 8-9 months at maximum rates.
+Depending on the product and application rates, crabgrass pre-emergent herbicides can last between 2-3 months at low rates, to upwards of 8-9 months at maximum rates.
 It is important to water in these herbicides with 1/2″ of water immediately after applying.

 Scott’s Halts contains the active ingredient, Pendimethalin.
 At max rates, Pendimethalin can last up to 8 months.
-The best time to apply this pre-emergent is early spring before soil temperatures hit 55 degree – just as the forsythia bloom.
+The best time to apply this pre-emergent in early spring before soil temperatures hit 55 degrees – just as the forsythia bloom.